pdelamere/Hybrid_3d_buf/README.md

 most simulation parameters.

 In fact it probably won't work at all unless you use 24 processes. (i.e. `mpirun -n 24 hybrid`)

+If you get a segmentation fault shortly after startup try increasing the shell stack size.
+In bash or zsh try `ulimit -s unlimited` some systems have a hard limit on stack size.
+In that case try `ulimit -s 65532`

 ## Organization
 Program starts in maind.f, but the bulk of the code is in gutsp.f.